cloudysideup/cloudysideup.github.io/content/index.md

 ---
-title: Welcome to Cloudy Side Up
+title: Welcome
 ---

-This is my digital garden for cloud platform engineering and architecture.
-Possibly an evolution into application development.
+This is my digital garden for cloud platform engineering and architecture, and application/service development.

-I'm a cloud architect with a background in Microsoft systems engineering and virtualization.
-Along the way I've broadened my horizons with Dell compute and networking, Cisco network security and 3Par storage experience.
-Using this knowledge I've deployed and maintained hyperconverged infrastructure for companies of varying sizes.
+I'm a cloud platform architect with a background in systems engineering and virtualization.
+Half of my career has been in-house, the other half in professional services.
+Along the way I've broadened my horizons with a wide variety of compute, networking and storage experience on-prem and in public and gov cloud.
+Using this knowledge I've deployed and maintained hyperconverged infrastructure for companies of varying sizes and industries.

-I've been working my way up the stack for several years.
-While making physical and virtual hardware work together was helpful, and still is when solving platform problems, clicking gave way to scripting.
-And scripting is giving way to development.
+Outside of building, deploying and solutioning, I'm raising kids, biking, running, and exploring and learning new hobbies.
+Learning and moving is living.